phpearth/docs/faq/oop/04-design-patterns.md

 ---
 title: "What are design patterns in PHP?"
-read_time: "1 min"
-updated: "March 14, 2016"
+updated: "August 19, 2016"
-group: "oop"
 redirect_from: "/faq/object-oriented-programming/design-patterns/index/"
 permalink: "/faq/object-oriented-programming/design-patterns/"

-compass:
-  prev: "/faq/object-oriented-programming/php-iterators/"
-  next: "/faq/object-oriented-programming/anti-patterns/"
 ---

 Design patterns are recurring solutions to common problems in software designing.

-## The recommended major Principles of Programming
+## The recommended major principles of programming

 It is recommend to acknowledge the following principles before starting with design patterns.
-Without the strict following of this principles design patterns ( and OOP in general ) makes no sense.
+Without the strict following of this principles design patterns (and OOP in general) makes no sense.

 * [K.I.S.S.](https://en.wikipedia.org/wiki/KISS_principle)
 * [D.R.Y.](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)